scott-middleton/Restaurants/technical_questions.md

 of the issue.

-In this specific application it would seem likely that performance issues could by a by-product of parsing, mapping and rendering the restaurants list returned from the api, which could a large set of results.
+In this specific application it would seem likely that performance issues could by a by-product of parsing, mapping and rendering the restaurants list returned from the api, which could contain a large set of results.
-This specific case could be mitigated in some of the suggestions made in the API improvements questions below.
+This specific case could be mitigated in some of the suggestions made in the API improvements question below.

 ## How would you improve the Just Eat APIs that you just used?

 * Add support for pagination to allow for more efficient retrieval of the large amounts of data.

 * Add support for filtering based on different criteria to allow for more specific and relevant results.
-Specifically in filtering by restaurants that are currently open.
+Specifically, filtering by restaurants that are currently open.

 * Provide a light endpoint that only contains the fields relevant to the list items displayed in this feature.